 NY Times: SXSW: Nine O'Clock Services, With M. Ward

 At South by Southwest, the Central Presbyterian Church is almost always going to be a tough ticket.
 The bookings are carefully curated, the acoustics are great and the space is finite.
 But it was a whole order of tough outside the M. Ward gig last night.
 Wristbands and badges, the coin of the realm here, were all nigh useless as a crowd surrounded the church like a moat.
 And as it turned out, there was good reason to try and fight your way in.
-The violinist and vocalist Anni Rossi, who was signed by 4AD Records out of Minnesota - embraced the churchy vibe, sending ethereal sounds up into the rafters as people sat quietly before exploding with applause.
+The violinist and vocalist Anni Rossi, who was signed by 4AD Records out of Minnesota – embraced the churchy vibe, sending ethereal sounds up into the rafters as people sat quietly before exploding with applause.
 And the reverence went up a notch when M. Ward came out.
 A huge cross was the only splash of light in the dimly lit that demonstrated that all those great words come from a very musical place.
-On "Sad, Sad Song," he sang, "the hardest thing in the world to do is to find somebody believes in you."
-Less hard, it should be pointed out, when you are in a church full of believers.-- David Carr
+On “Sad, Sad Song,” he sang, “the hardest thing in the world to do is to find somebody believes in you.”
+Less hard, it should be pointed out, when you are in a church full of believers.

 March 19, 2009